 This course requires that you use certain software to complete activities and assessments.
-Students must have access to the latest versions of Internet Explorer or Firefox and access to the latest versions of Microsoft Word, Excel, Access, and PowerPoint.
-For PC users, this means using the 2016 Microsoft Office suite, which includes Word, Excel, PowerPoint, and Access.
-For MAC users, this means using the 2016 version of Office for MAC, which includes Word, Excel, and PowerPoint.
+Students must have access to the latest versions of Internet Explorer or Firefox and access to the latest versions of Microsoft Word, Excel, and PowerPoint.
+For PC and MAC users, this means using the 2016 Microsoft Office suite, which includes Word, Excel, PowerPoint.
+For MAC users.